-PowerDock 2 review
+PowerDock 2 full review

 While iPods aren’t quite 10-a-penny (imagine the queue at the Apple Store!), they are pretty much everywhere.
 Many people have more than one – either because they’ve upgraded, or because they’ve got an iPod and an iPhone, or because they share a house with a fellow iPod user.